hmcts/recipe-receiver/README.md

 ## Viewing the AKS resources
-When opening a PR `scaledjob` and `triggerauthentication` custom resources get deployed to the `SDS Dev` and the `CFT Preview` AKS clusters.
+When opening a PR `scaledJob` and `triggerAuthentication` custom resources are deployed to the `SDS Dev` and the `CFT Preview` AKS clusters.
-These resources tell the cluster how to authenticate with the Azure Service Bus and when to scale the recipe-receiver pods so that they can clear the queue quicker.
+These resources tell the cluster how to authenticate with the chosen Azure Service Bus and when to scale the recipe-receiver pods so that they can clear the queue quicker.

 Resources for the recipe-receiver app that are deployed to the SDS cluster will be deployed into `toffee` namespace whereas resources deployed to the CFT clusters will go to the `cnp` namespace.